-The Corner Book Club is reading The Third Rainbow Girl by alumna Emma Copley Eisenberg (Grad '15) from August 6 – October 8.
+The Corner Book Club is reading The Exiles by alumna and New York Times bestselling author Christina Baker Kline (Grad ’90) from October 15–December 17.
 Sign up anytime to jump in.
 You’ll receive emails to guide your reading, access to a private online forum for discussions with other book club members, relevant articles, and more.

 Share Your Story

 The UVA alumnae community is constantly evolving.
 It is made up of women with unique paths, experiences, identities, and perspectives that shape the history and impact of UVA women, on Grounds and beyond.
 Retold is for you and about you – and we want to know your story.

 The Retold Share Your Story project invites alumnae to share their voices, experiences, and reflections with one another through Retold.
 Create a page to share a bit about yourself, your journey, the impact of the alumnae community in your life, and your advice for women on Grounds today.
 Then, connect with the experiences of generations of alumnae sharing their stories from far and wide.

 Past Event: Bouncing Back in Times of Stress and Change

 Hosted in partnership with the McIntire School of Commerce